-- The 2022 PSEG Long Island performance metrics include metrics for sustained multiple customer outages, repeat multiple customer outages, and multiple momentary customer outages.
-In particular, the metric for repeat multiple customer outages targets reducing the number of customers with 4 or more sustained interruptions over a multi-year period by 80%. - Annual reliability programs are designed to improve circuit performance, including the Circuit Improvement Program ("CIP"), the Multiple Customer Outage Program ("MCO"), and the Multiple Device Operation Program ("MDO"). - 421 miles of branch lines were addressed on 28 circuits through the CIP program in 2021, and 155 capital system improvement jobs and improvement of 544 branch tap lines were completed in 2021 to address MCO and MDO programs.
+- The 2023 performance metrics include metrics for sustained multiple customer outages ("MCO") (T&D-10), repeat sustained multiple customer outages (T&D-12), and multiple momentary customer outages (T&D-11).
+In particular, the metric for repeat multiple customer outages targets reducing the number of customers with four or more sustained interruptions over a multi-year period by at least 90%.
+In 2022, PSEG Long Island successfully achieved all three of the metric targets in the MCO category and are meeting all three targets thus far in 2023. - LIPA will continue to focus on improving MCO customer experience for those smaller groups of customers that have experienced outlier performance that is far worse than the overall system average.
+This will be addressed by focusing on improving performance for those customers that have experienced more than seven sustained outages in a year.
+Similarly, LIPA will continue to focus on improving performance for those customers that have experienced ten or more momentary outages in a year. - Annual reliability programs are designed to improve circuit performance, including the Circuit Improvement Program ("CIP"), the Multiple Customer Outage Program ("MCO"), and the Multiple Device Operation Program ("MDO"). - There were 409 miles of branch lines addressed on 77 circuits through the CIP program in 2022, and 79 capital system improvement jobs and improvement of 513 branch tap lines were completed in 2022 to address MCO and MDO programs.

-"utilize modern system design and technology to anticipate and minimize outages, monitor system condition, provide for preventative and predictive system maintenance, and facilitate the efficient and timely interconnection of renewable and distributed resources."
+"utilize modern system design and technology to anticipate and minimize outages, monitor system conditions, provide for preventative and predictive system maintenance, and facilitate the efficient and timely interconnection of renewable and distributed resources."

-- LIPA has required the development of a roadmap for an Enterprise Asset Management System ("EAMS") to reduce failure rates through better maintenance practices.
-This effort includes a complete inventory of Transmission and Distribution assets beginning in June 2022.
-These initiatives are incorporated into three 2022 PSEG Long Island performance metrics. - The 2022 PSEG Long Island performance metrics also include a metric to position Automated Switching Units ("ASUs") on circuits to ensure no more than 500 customers between devices.
-This will help with system configuration options and help minimize the number of affected customers during outages.
-154 ASUs were added in 2021. - The 2022 PSEG Long Island performance metrics also include a metric to operationalize reclosers to function as tripping devices to reduce the number of customers affected and the duration during Blue Sky and adverse weather events.
+- LIPA has required the development of a roadmap for an Enterprise Asset Management System ("EAMS"), including compliance with ISO 55001 asset management standards, to anticipate and minimize outages and provide the analytic tools and processes for modern preventative and predictive maintenance.
+This effort includes a complete inventory of Transmission and Distribution assets beginning in June 2022 that continues at present.
+These initiatives, which include asset inventory, governance, and system implementation, were incorporated into the 2022 and 2023 performance metrics (T&D-01 through T&D-03) as part of a multi-year implementation. - The 2023 performance metrics also include a metric (T&D-31) to position Automated

+Switching Unit Vipers ("ASUVs") on circuits to ensure no more than 500 customers between devices and to operationalize reclosers to function as tripping devices to reduce the number of customers affected and the duration during Blue Sky and adverse weather events.
+This will help with system configuration options and serve to minimize the number of affected customers during outages.
+There were a total of 149 ASUVs added in 2022.

-[&]quot;safeguard people and protect facilities and functions that support operations from unauthorized access or disruption through vulnerability assessments and risk mitigation"
+"safeguard people and protect facilities and functions that support operations from unauthorized access or disruption through vulnerability assessments and risk mitigation"